 Despite massive shareholder scandals rocking the group company, its mining subsidiaries, Bindura Nickel Corporation and Freda Rebecca Gold Mine have continued to show massive resilience posting encouraging results.

-There has been some allegations of externalization of funds at Freda Rebecca by Chinese shareholders amounting to about $15 million.
-This was a major setback to the to the mining group, a situation which eventually led to the suspension of its share on the London Stock Exchange.
+There have been some allegations of externalization of funds at Freda Rebecca by Chinese shareholders amounting to about $15 million.
+This was a major setback to the mining group, a situation which eventually led to the suspension of its share on the London Stock Exchange.

 The mining group is currently under the stewardship of administrators, Mark Skelton and Trevor Birch of Duff and Phelps Limited.
 There are also plans currently underway to restart the smelter at Bindura Nickel Corporation.